Mintbase/Grants-Program/applications/saito-game-protocol-and-engine.md

 Integrating NFT and asset-transfer functionality means expanding this protocol so that in additional to handling shuffling, turn-management and those sorts of common cryptographic operations, it also provides ways for developers to transfer in-game assets on Polkadot simply by broadcasting a game move.
 In the next section we provide more details about how our web3 protocol standard and reference implementation works in order to make it clear why this is necessary and the benefits it will bring to the web3 ecosystem.
 Section IV then outlines how we will deliver it in three stages spread across two months.
 Section V closes this proposal with examples of real applications that already exist - making it clear we are talking about solving practical problems that deliver applications that will be immediately able to interact with Polkadot and benefit from parachain deployment.

 ### Project Details
-The overarching goal of having a protocol and reference game library is simplifying Web3 game development by creating a standardized method for describing common game moves that can be executed in parallel on different user computers rather than in smart contracts managed by a central blockchain.
+The overarching goal of having a protocol and reference game library is simplifying Mintbase game development by creating a standardized method for describing common game moves that can be executed in parallel on different user computers rather than in smart contracts managed by a central blockchain.
 The reference library is also needed so developers can build games with it directly or consult it as a reference tool when tackling similar problems or porting games between networks by developing competing reference implementations.

 To make it clear what we are talking about and why it is important, let's start by describing a practical problem common to many games - the need to shuffle a deck of cards and deal them out to many players.
 In a typical game, this is handled by custom code or the use of closed game-engines that don't play nicely with the open web3 ecosystem.